• Skip to primary navigation

 Let me repeat that.
 Thanksgiving is NOT a time for easy shortcuts.

-Yet, time is a factor on Thanksgiving day, just as it oven space.
-So I am not opposed to well though, calculated shortcuts.
+Yet, time is a factor on Thanksgiving day, just as is oven space.
+So I am not opposed to well thought, calculated shortcuts.

 The Instant Pot is known for being a time saver, you'll need that time on Thanksgiving day, trust me.

-I don't want you to do is just to save the time at the expense of the star of the meal.
+What I don't want you to do is just save time at the expense of the star of the meal.

 That is why I am writing this post today.
 To teach you first, that you can cook a turkey in an Instant Pot, but more importantly how to do it well.